Generic Name: methadone

 What is methadone?

-Methadone is an opioid medication, sometimes called a narcotic.
-Methadone also reduces withdrawal symptoms in people addicted to heroin or other narcotic drugs without causing the "high" associated with the drug addiction.
+Methadone is also used as part of a drug addiction detoxification program.
+In people addicted to heroin or other narcotic drugs, methadone reduces withdrawal symptoms without causing the "high" associated with the drug addiction.

 Methadone may also be used for purposes not listed in this medication guide.